Test and Trace Support Scheme

 If you are working, on a low-income and are required to self-isolate, you could be eligible for a £500 payment

-The Test and Trace Support Payment scheme commenced on Monday 28 September 2020 and has now recently been extended to 30th September 2021
+The Test and Trace Support Payment scheme started on Monday 28 September 2020 and continues until March 2022.

 We can only consider claims made up to 42 days after the first day of an individual’s period of self-isolation.
 Your claim will not be accepted if you make an application at a later date.